0x43434343/bruce30262.github.io/_posts/2018-10-01-flare-on-challenge-2018-write-up.md

 ![](/assets/images/Flare-on-2018/score.png)

-Last year I got stuck at level 12 and failed to finish the challenge, so I'm very glad I made it this year 😄.
+Last year I got stuck at level 12 and failed to finish the challenge, so I'm very glad that I complete the challenge this year 😄.
 Here in this post I'll share my solution of each challenge -- how I solve it, what tools did I use, ...etc.

 Enough for the talk, lets get started !